masterteam-ntua/master-team-website/_pages/admissions.md

         </p>
         <p>
             All materials must be received by the applicable deadline to be considered.
-Successful candidates will be required to present on the day of their registration, hard copies of all the supporting materials submitted electronically, as well as a copy of their electronic application form.
+Successful candidates will be required to present on the day of their registration, certified copies of all the supporting materials submitted electronically, as well as a copy of their electronic application form.
         </p>
         <p>